hal/circuit/README.md

 As an alternative to using the API directly and implementing all the bits and pieces manually, Circuit comes with a set of annotations and an APT processor which generates most of the boilerplate code for you.
 The annotations step in when it comes to write the code for callback registration and declare store dependencies.

-Your entrance ticket is the `@Store` annotation which you must place on your store implementation:
+The entrance ticket is the `@Store` annotation which must be placed on the store implementation:

 ```java
 @Store